cloro

 • Reliability of community actors varies widely

-• Pricing is a function of compute time, not requests — harder to forecast than per-call billing
+• Pricing is a function of compute time, not requests.
+That’s harder to forecast

-• For a deeper comparison see our Apify alternatives breakdown
+• For a deeper look, see our Apify alternatives breakdown

 Pricing.
 Free tier with $5 platform credit.
-Paid plans from $49/month plus per-actor compute and dataset storage.
+Paid plans from $49/month plus per-actor compute and storage.

 3. Bright Data — best for infrastructure-scale ChatGPT scraping